gdanko/pstree/README.md

   -l, --level int         print tree to <level> level deep -m, --memory            show the memory usage with each process, e.g., (m:x.y MiB)
       --no-pids           do not show process IDs
-  -g, --pgid              show process group IDs
+  -o, --order-by string   sort the results by <field>; valid options are: age, cpu, mem, pid, threads, user -g, --pgid              show process group IDs
   -p, --pid int32         show only branches containing process <pid>
-      --rainbow           please don't; cannot be used with --color or --color-attr -t, --threads           show the number of threads with each process, e.g., (t:xx) --user string       show only branches containing processes of <user>; cannot be used with --exclude-root -u, --utf-8             use UTF-8 (Unicode) line drawing characters -V, --version           display version information -v, --vt-100            use VT-100 line drawing characters
+      --rainbow           please don't; cannot be used with --color or --colorize -t, --threads           show the number of threads with each process, e.g., (t:xx) --user strings      show only branches containing processes of <user>; this option can be used more than and cannot be used with --exclude-root
+  -u, --utf-8             use UTF-8 (Unicode) line drawing characters -V, --version           display version information -v, --vt-100            use VT-100 line drawing characters